thekevinscott/UpscalerJS/examples/models/README.md

 ## How Models are Loaded in the Browser

 [Tensorflow.js requires that models be available via a public URL](https://www.tensorflow.org/js/guide/save_load#https).
-Therefore, UpscalerJS will attempt to load the model files via a public CDN.
+Therefore, UpscalerJS will attempt to load model files via a public CDN.
 The CDNs UpscalerJS loads from, by order of preference, include:

 1. [`jsdelivr`](https://www.jsdelivr.com)
 2. [`unpkg`](http://unpkg.com)